-Well acquainted with fine art and visual communication, Mary Claire is an artist whose work proves that fairy tales and real life aren’t too dissimilar.
-Taking advantage of warm and neutral tones, as well as natural lighting, Mary features her clients in environments that appear almost otherworldly at times.
+Well acquainted with fine art and visual communication, Mary Claire Stewart, AKA MC, is an artist whose work proves that fairy tales and real life aren’t too dissimilar.
+Taking advantage of warm and neutral tones, as well as natural lighting, MC features her clients in environments that appear almost otherworldly at times.
 She employs a slightly dramatic and contemporary take on classic wedding photography, sharing love stories that will endure the test of time.

 Lauren Rae Hatch describes herself as, “a wedding photographer for the adventurous & sentimental.
 Outdoor-minded.”
 Based on Lauren’s impressive work, this description is very accurate.
 Something else that’s obvious from her portfolio: she seemingly has a professional working relationship with the sun, as the lighting in her pictures is often phenomenal.